Contractor installing a full drywall sheet to repair water-damaged wall section after removing damaged drywall

 • Plumbing leaks inside walls

-• Roof leaks or ceiling penetration
+• Roof leaks or water entering through the ceiling

 • Bathroom or shower wall leaks